 Frankly, this topic goes well beyond what I can write about in a thousand-word blog post, but I’ll at least point my friend, and hopefully my readers, in the right direction with this post.

-How to Make Money Investing in Apartments
+How Do You Make Money Investing in Apartment Buildings?

 What is CAP Rate?
 An Explanation